jcu-eresearch/plone-user-doc/source/content-special.rst

     Option                 Description
     =====================  =============================
     Title                  Short, descriptive title of the form Description            A medium-length description of the form's purpose or action.
-    Submit Button Label    The text to display on the form's submit button Show Reset Button      Select to show a reset button on the form, allowing the user to clear their entry and start over Reset Button Label Reset Button Label     The text to display on the form's reset button, if enabled Action Adapter         Select which of the actions the form should take after submit.
+    Submit Button Label    The text to display on the form's submit button Show Reset Button      Select to show a reset button on the form, allowing the user to clear their entry and start over Reset Button Label
+    Reset Button Label     The text to display on the form's reset button, if enabled.
+    Action Adapter         Select which of the actions the form should take after submit.
 If first creating a form, you'll just see 'Mailer' for emailing results.
 Others can be added later.
     Thanks Page            Configure which page to show after the form has been submitted.
 Typically, this will thank the user, or give them further instructions.
     Force SSL connection   Force the form to be shown over a secure (SSL) connection.
-                           Your Plone site must be configured specifically for this functionality.
-Consult your site administrator if in doubt.
+Your site must be configured
+                           specifically for this functionality.
+Consult your
+                           site administrator if in doubt.
     Form Prologue          Rich text to display above the form.
 You may want to introduce your form, explain what it does, add friendly images, and more.
     Form Epilogue          Rich text to display below the form.
 You may want to sign off and say thanks here.
     =====================  =============================